LEAD: Liberal Feature-based Distillation for Dense Retrieval: Related Work

 \subsection{Knowledge Distillation}

-Knowledge distillation~\cite{DBLP:journals/corr/HintonVD15} aims to transfer knowledge from an effective teacher model to an efficient student model, which can be divided into two categories: response-based methods and feature-based methods.
+Knowledge distillation~\cite{DBLP:journals/corr/HintonVD15} aims to transfer knowledge from an effective teacher model to an efficient student model, which can be divided into two categories: response-based methods, and feature-based methods.
 The main idea of response-based methods~\cite{lin2022prod, DBLP:conf/sigir/ZengZV22} is to let student model mimic the final predictions of the teacher model~\cite{gou2021knowledge}, which is simple yet effective in different tasks.
-However, these methods fail to take into account the intermediate signals of the teacher model, which turns out to be very important in very deep neural networks~\cite{romero2014fitnets}.
+In the context of dense retrieval, researchers commonly employ powerful models such as cross-encoder and ColBERT as the teacher model, and leverage the teacher's probability distribution over passages as the supervision signal.
+For example, \cite{lin2022prod,DBLP:conf/sigir/ZengZV22,DBLP:journals/corr/abs-2205-09153} incorporate knowledge distillation alongside curriculum strategies to progressively enhance the performance of the student model. \cite{DBLP:conf/emnlp/RenQLZSWWW21,DBLP:conf/iclr/ZhangGS0DC22} propose on-the-fly distillation, which enables the simultaneous optimization of both the teacher and student models.
+However, these methods fail to take into account the intermediate signals of the teacher model, which turn out to be important in very deep neural networks~\cite{DBLP:journals/corr/RomeroBKCGB14}.

-Feature-based methods are thought to be the extension of response-based methods and are especially useful in thinner and deeper networks~\cite{gou2021knowledge}, which focus on aligning the internal representations or attention scores. \citet{DBLP:journals/corr/RomeroBKCGB14,xu2020feature,wang2020exclusivity,sun2019patient,haidar2021rail} directly match the internal representations of the teacher and the student, which is not suitable for cross encoders.
-Besides, \citet{zagoruyko2016paying, passban2021alp, huang2017like,li2021virt} directly enclose the attention maps of the teacher and the student, which are constrained on used vocabularies and tokenizers.
+Feature-based methods are thought to be the extension of traditional response-based methods and are especially useful in thinner and deeper networks~\cite{gou2021knowledge}, which focus on aligning the internal representations or attention scores of the teacher and the student. \cite{DBLP:journals/corr/RomeroBKCGB14,xu2020feature,wang2020exclusivity,sun2019patient,haidar2021rail} directly match the internal representations of the teacher and the student, which is not suitable for cross-architecture distillation.
+Besides, \cite{DBLP:conf/iclr/ZagoruykoK17, passban2021alp, huang2017like,li2021virt} directly enclose the attention maps of the teacher and the student, which are constrained on used vocabularies and tokenizers.
+Therefore, the constraints imposed by architecture, vocabularies, and tokenizers greatly limit the applicability of feature-based methods.

-Unlike distillation work on multiple teachers \cite{DBLP:journals/corr/abs-2205-09153,lin2022prod}, LEAD focuses on single teacher, taking advantage from both response-based and feature-based methods, enclosing the label distributions of intermediate layers, thus leaving no constraints on the vocabularies, tokenizers, or model architectures.
+Unlike distillation works on multiple teachers \cite{DBLP:journals/corr/abs-2205-09153,lin2022prod}, LEAD focuses on single-teacher distillation, taking advantage of both response-based and feature-based methods, enclosing the label distributions of intermediate layers, thus leaving no constraints on the vocabularies, tokenizers, or model architectures.